Teskann/cryptonic/readme.md

 ### :warning: Disclaimer :warning:

 This is not a serious project.
-See this as a cloud backup of two bash files.
+See this as a cloud backup of two shell files.

 ## Requirements

+*These should be included in most Linux distros.*

  - [gpg](https://gnupg.org/) :lock:
  - [tar](https://www.gnu.org/software/tar/) :file_folder: